khoamisfit/ansible-venus/README.md

 ## users role:

-Go to the `roles/users/defauls` .
+Go to the `group_vars` .
 You will find the variables.

 #### Role Variables